danjustice2/Dan-Justice-s-Thesis/specialeopgave.md

 >
 >In order to craft an affinity diagram, you follow this structure:
 >
->/# OVERVIEW
+>\# OVERVIEW
 >
->/## THINK
+>\## THINK
 >
->/[You give a long and in-depth bicameral dialogue (self 1: xx; self 2: xx; with at least 5 turns), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
+>\[You give a long and in-depth bicameral dialogue (self 1: xx; self 2: xx; with at least 5 turns), thinking about the data you have received, being keen on details, discourses, data segments, and anything else an ethnographer would think about.
 Let any ideas that come to you flow out here.]
 >
->/# DATA SEGMENTATION
+>\# DATA SEGMENTATION
 >
->/## BRAINSTORM
+>\## BRAINSTORM
 >
->/[You brainstorm a long list of all possible data segments, making references to specific participants where relevant.]
+>\[You brainstorm a long list of all possible data segments, making references to specific participants where relevant.]
 >
->/# SORTING AND GROUPING
+>\# SORTING AND GROUPING
 >
->/## THINK
+>\## THINK
 >
->/[You write a detailed and in-depth bicameral dialogue, thinking about the various different ways these data segments could be split up into distinct groups.
+>\[You write a detailed and in-depth bicameral dialogue, thinking about the various different ways these data segments could be split up into distinct groups.
 Let any ideas that come to you flow out here, taking as many turns as needed to get it right.]
 >
->/## NOTEBOOK
+>\## NOTEBOOK
 >
 [When you have thoroughly thought your ideas through, you write the groupings down here.
 Do not give them names yet.]
 >
->/# LABELLING
+>\# LABELLING
 >
->/## THINK
+>\## THINK
 >
->/[You write a detailed and in-depth bicameral dialogue, thinking about the various different labels these groups could be given.
+>\[You write a detailed and in-depth bicameral dialogue, thinking about the various different labels these groups could be given.
 Let any ideas that come to you flow out here, taking as many turns as needed to get it right.]
 >
->/## NOTEBOOK
+>\## NOTEBOOK
 >
->/[When you have thoroughly thought your ideas through, you write the labels down here.]
+>\[When you have thoroughly thought your ideas through, you write the labels down here.]
 >
->/# CRITICISM
+>\# CRITICISM
 >
->/## THINK
+>\## THINK
 >
->/[You write a detailed and in-depth bicameral dialogue, thinking about what you could be done better in this affinity diagram.
+>\[You write a detailed and in-depth bicameral dialogue, thinking about what you could be done better in this affinity diagram.
 Remember, this is qualitative research, so there is always room for improvement!
 Let any ideas that come to you flow out here]

-After previous tests, I decided to drop the pretence of prompting it as a an "AI ethnographer," instead flat out prompting it as an ethnographer, hoping that this would make it act more like a real ethnographer instead of a "dumb" AI.
+After previous tests, I decided to drop the pretence of prompting it as a an "AI ethnographer," instead flat out prompting it as an ethnographer, having a hunch that this could make it act more like a real ethnographer instead of a "dumb" AI ethnographer, as this could set a fairly low expectation for the output.
 Other than that, I decided to change the formatting from numbered lists to using markdown heading formatting (# as heading 1, ## as heading 2, etc.), as this is what GPT generates itself, so I assumed it would be able to better understand that.
 Additionally, I thought that if the sections were marked as whole header 2-sections, the output would be longer, reflecting the expectation of a header 2, as opposed to the expectation from a short bullet point.

+I decided to write the instructions within square brackets because this, from my experience with highly-rated prompts and conversing with the AI, it seems to be a good way to indicate to it that it shouldn't just repeat that text or some such thing, but execute what is written within the brackets.

 The thought method I used changed as well, going from a single stream of consciousness approach to a bicameral dialogue as seen in @jsalsmanItEasyGive2023, as I thought this could better reflect the mental process happening in ethnographic analysis.
 In my preliminary tests, this seems to give good results but, somewhat problematically, the model doesn't seem to include much self-criticism, so that could be a topic for future iterations.
+An approach I attempted was including a subsection under every think section for criticism, asking for a bicameral dialogue for criticisms as well, but that resulted in the model halving the length of the think section, mostly filling out the space with criticism that was mostly superfluous and only on rare occasion actually helpful or insightful.

+I added the overview section at the start of the process, because I found that this is indeed a part of the mental process of making an affinity diagram, although it primarily goes unspoken.
+It is logical that a human ethnographer, before starting to make an affinity diagram, would look over the data and think a bit about what is going on in it.
+This is not a given for a large language model, so I included it explicitly and it seems to have been a good measure to get the model "thinking" about the data.

 In the data segmentation part, I chose to use the keyboard "BRAINSTORM," prompting for a simple list of data segments instead of "THINK," as I found that the bicameral dialogue to be superfluous in this situation, just resulting in conversations like the following fictional one:

-> Self 1: I think we should include X
+> Self 1: I think we should include X27
 >
 > Self 2: Good idea.
 We should also include Y.

-Generally, due to OpenAI's training of the AI on how long responses should be, the model will not generate bicameral dialogues longer than 5-10 exchanges.
-Therefore, I found that a list of data segments preferable, reflecting the more spontaneous idea-generation process that happens when we humans conduct data segmentation, writing down on sticky notes whatever segments come to mind.
+In my experience, the model will not generate bicameral dialogues longer than 5-10 exchanges.
+Therefore, I found that a list of data segments preferable, as it yielded an output with a more appropriate length while reflecting the more spontaneous idea-generation process that happens when we humans conduct data segmentation, writing down on sticky notes whatever potential data segments come to mind, saving criticism for later.

 ## Presentation of Data